Olympics Boxing 2020 Ban: Speculations On Corruption And Crime Causes Concern For The Sport

 The International Olympic Committee (IOC) has given the boxing industry a grave warning since there is a big concern about the governing body in boxing.
-If the investigation proves that there’s a coordination between managers and players, boxing may be banned on the Tokyo Olympics 2020.
+If the investigation proves that there’s a coordination between managers and players, boxing may be banned in the Tokyo Olympics 2020.

 According to The Sun, the allegations have been taken into serious consideration and the IOC has already frozen financial assets given to the International Amateur Boxing Association (AIBA).

-The IOC noted their dissatisfaction with the AIBA’s reporting on the committee’s “governance, refereeing and anti-doping issues” so they will open a bigger investigation this coming April 30.
+The IOC noted their dissatisfaction with the AIBA’s reporting on the committee’s “governance, refereeing, and anti-doping issues,” so they will open a bigger investigation on April 30.

-The IOC did not mention if there were whistle-blowers who came forward, but the initial reports have given them cause to be concerned about possible match-fixing.
+The IOC did not mention if there were whistleblowers who came forward, but the initial reports have given them cause to be concerned about possible match-fixing.

-At the same time, it did not help that the Olympic Boxing President Gafur Rakhimov has been tied to an organized crime syndicate.
+At the same time, it did not help that Olympic Boxing President Gafur Rakhimov has been tied to an organized crime syndicate.
 According to ESPN, Rakhimov was promoted Saturday after the “unexpected resignation” of interim leader Franco Falcinelli.
-Rakhimov’s reputation also caused a stir since he was described be one boxing official as “one of Uzbekistan’s leading criminals.”
+Rakhimov’s reputation also caused a stir since he was described by one boxing official as “one of Uzbekistan’s leading criminals.”

-The U.S. Treasury Department supports this notion as they have found out that Rakhimov to be a top criminal involved in car theft, heroin trade and other crimes.
+The U.S. Treasury Department supports this notion as they have found that Rakhimov may be a top criminal involved in car theft, the heroin trade, and other crimes.

-Executive Committee Member Pat Fiacco said that the AIBA still needs to “follow the statutes” and continue with Rakhimov since, they claim, that he only has positive contributions to the organization.
+Executive Committee member Pat Fiacco said that the AIBA still needs to “follow the statutes” and continue with Rakhimov since, they claim, that he only has positive contributions to the organization.

 “There is nothing negative that the executive committee can say,” Fiacco said.